pramodr/pramodr/README.md

 ## I'm a UI/Ux Developer!

 - 🔭 I’m currently working on a Portfolio!
-- 🌱 I’m currently learning something new
+- 🌱 I’m currently acquiring new skills
 - ⚡ Fun fact: I love to watch Action, Adventure, Sci-Fi movies

 ### Follow me on: